Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Evaluation Model

 Figure~\ref{fig:EM} provides an example of how to generate training data for evaluation model training.
-At first, four kinds of wrong answer are generated from the ground truth (GT) answer by randomly shuffling, removing, adding, and modifying the answer items.
-For each question $Q_i$ we can get the answer pair by combining the GT answer $A_i$ and the answer $B_i$ to be evaluated.
-Then, the question $Q_i$, the answer pair $A_i$ and $B_i$, and the known result $y_i$ are organized into the reason analysis prompt template to get the reason analyzed by an LLM (GPT-4o).
-Finally, the obtained reason $R_i$ and the known result $y_i$ can be combined as the output $Y_i$, and the question $Q_i$, the answer pair $A_i$ and $B_i$ will be organized as the input $X_i$ for evaluation model training.
+At first, four kinds of wrong answer are generated according to the ground truth (GT) answer.
+For each question $Q_i$ we can get an answer pair by combining the GT answer $A_i$ and the answer $B_i$ to be evaluated.
+Then, $Q_i$, $A_i$, $B_i$ and the known result $y_i$ are organized into the reason analysis prompt template to get the reason by GPT-4o.
+Finally, the obtained reason $R_i$ and $y_i$ can be combined as the output $Y_i$, and $Q_i$, $A_i$ and $B_i$ will be organized as the input $X_i$ for evaluation model training.

 As shown in Table~\ref{tab:em_dataset}, a total of 6,000 samples are constructed to train the evaluation model, and 1,960 samples are used to evaluate its performance.
 The data used to train and test the evaluation model are randomly sampled from the QA source.
-We used Qwen2.5-Instruct-32B\cite{qwen2.5} as the foundation for our evaluation model and performed full-parameter SFT training on it.
+We used Qwen2.5-Instruct-32B as the foundation for our evaluation model and performed full-parameter SFT training on it.
 We utilized the AdamW optimizer, setting the learning rate to $8\times 10^{-6}$ with 4 epoch.
 We set the warm-up ratio to 0.1 and the weight decay to 0.1.